adrianapopd/Bankist-App/README.md

 Future improvments: I am curently working on implementing the time counting for how much you can stay loged in.

-Here are some SCREENSHOTS to see efatures of my project and my code:
+Here are some SCREENSHOTS to see features of my project and my code:
 ![SCREENSHOT1](./bankistapp1.png)
 ![SCREENSHOT2](./bankistapp2.png)
 ![SCREENSHOT3](./bankistapp3.png)